This is part two of a series on configuration management challenges in Durpal 8. Part 1 looked at challenges for small sites and distriubtions.

 - Site tools.
 Since Drupal core's single-site configuration management model conflicts with the requirements of updatable distributions, specialized modules will be needed to provide distribution-based sites with the ability to receive configuration updates.

-Some of the first efforts to provide distribution-related functionality came in the form of sketches towards a Drupal 8 version of the Features module.
+- Features 8.x Some of the first efforts to provide distribution-related functionality came in the form of sketches towards a Drupal 8 version of the Features module.
 The sandbox module contains a small collection of methods that can be called from the Drupal command line utility Drush for editing and reverting configuration modules.

-Configuration Development provides automated import and export of configuration between the active configuration storage and exported modules.
+- Configuration Development Configuration Development provides automated import and export of configuration between the active configuration storage and exported modules.

-The sandbox Configuration Revert project provides a set of reports that allows you to see the differences between the configuration items provided by the current versions of your installed modules, themes, and install profile, and the configuration on your site.
+- Configuration Revert The sandbox Configuration Revert project provides a set of reports that allows you to see the differences between the configuration items provided by the current versions of your installed modules, themes, and install profile, and the configuration on your site.
 From these reports, you can also import new configuration provided by updates, and revert your site configuration to the provided values.

-Configuration Packager enables the packaging of site configuration into modules, like Features for Drupal 7.
+- Configuration Packager Configuration Packager enables the packaging of site configuration into modules, like Features for Drupal 7.
 Rather than producing manually authored individual features, Configuration Packager analyzes the site configuration and automatically divides it up into configuration modules based on configured preferences.

 Remaining work and coordinating efforts